jeremytammik/tbc/a/2046_mat_asset.md

 You could map a property from the identity tab (URL looks like an option) to an extensible storage object with the data you need; however users won't be able to edit it in the material editor.
 Personally I would make 'non-UserModifiable' parameters on the materials category, and associate them to the materials in your template, and let them be edited/reviewed via an add-in which would also allow updating the rest of the assets.
 This add-in could also ensure that materials added via your tool would have these hidden parameters quickly set when materials from your library (a sub-component of your add-in) are added to the model.

-It'd be a big lift but likely one which many beyond your company would benefit.
+It'd be a big lift but likely one which would benefit many beyond your company.

 Many thanks to Jacob for this helpful summary.